-To address this question, it is crucial to first understand the key assumption that guides my analysis.
-As the advance-purchase process progresses, the consumer's expectations update in response to new information.
-Hence, in the advance-purchase problem, it becomes essential to specify how the reference is determined in each stage.
-Some empirical evidence suggests that a player's reference points can update rapidly, effectively obscuring the impact of prior beliefs once uncertainty is resolved \citep{smith2019lagged,song2016experiment_on_ref}.\footnote{As argued by \cite{heffetz2021sinkin}, in experimental settings consistent with the KR model, a brief span as short as five minutes may be sufficient for reference point updates.} Thus, I apply the assumption that the consumer's reference is shaped by her most recent belief, which is formed at the beginning of each current stage.
+An inherent property in the dynamics of advance-purchase decision-making is that the consumer's expectations evolve in response to new information.
+Hence, specifying how the consumer's reference is determined at each stage becomes essential.
+Furthermore, some empirical evidence suggests that a player's reference points can update rapidly, effectively diminishing the impact of prior beliefs once uncertainty is resolved \citep{smith2019lagged,song2016experiment_on_ref}.\footnote{As argued by \cite{heffetz2021sinkin}, in experimental settings consistent with the KR model, a brief span as short as five minutes may be sufficient for reference point updates.} In line with this evidence, I assume that the consumer's reference is shaped by her most recent belief, formed at the beginning of each current stage.

 In this paper, I explore the advance-purchase game when a consumer is loss-averse and bases her reference on her most recent beliefs.
-I apply the solution concept of ``Preferred Personal Equilibrium'' (PPE) proposed by \cite{consumptionplan}, which posits that the consumer will follow her most favorable plan in each stage.
+I apply the solution concept of ``Preferred Personal Equilibrium'' (PPE) proposed by \cite{KR09}, which posits that the consumer will follow her most favorable plan in each stage.

 One of my key findings is that a consumer's loss aversion increases the price at which she is willing to pre-purchase.
 Interestingly, this price can even exceed the expected value of the good.
-This finding indicates that the seller can profit from a consumer's loss aversion without having to introduce stochasticities to manipulate the consumer's reference, a strategy that has been introduced in previous studies \citep{heidhues2014sales,rosato2016selling}.
+This finding indicates that the seller can profit from a consumer's loss aversion without having to introduce stochasticities to manipulate the consumer's reference, a strategy that has been discussed in previous studies \citep{heidhues2014sales,rosato2016selling}.
 This result can be attributed to two aspects of loss aversion: the fear of potentially paying a higher price in the future, and the aversion to the disappointment arising from not consuming the good.
 Both types of losses arise from the consumer's concern about possible future outcomes, and are more severe if the consumer chooses to wait in the advance-purchase stage.
-In other words, both types of loss aversion increase the consumer's willingness to pre-purchase.
+Specifically, both aversion to consumption-value loss and aversion to monetary loss increase the consumer's willingness to pre-purchase.